 iShares Bitcoin Trust SEC Response Deadlines

 Source: GSR, Pear Protocol, U.S.C.
 78s(b)(2)(B)(ii).
 Estimated timeline as of July 5th.
 Note: The SEC’s clock only starts after the 19b-4 is published into the Federal Register, and since the time between filing and publishing into the Federal Register varies, we built this timeline relying on the assumption that it would take two weeks.
 The review period timeline should be updated based on the date the 19b-4 is actually posted to the Federal Register.
 Additionally, note that this is the estimated timeline for BlackRock’s filing and the SEC could act before these deadlines.
 Lastly, Ark 21 Shares is currently first in the queue, with its filing submitted to the Federal Register on May 15, 2023.
-Ark 21Shares’ respective deadlines can be determined by adding 45, 45, 90, and 60 days to the May 15, 2023 starting point; its next deadline is August 13, 2023.
+Ark 21Shares’ respective deadlines can be determined by adding 45, 45, 90, and 60 days to the May 15, 2023 starting point; its next deadline is August 13, 2023 and its final deadline is January 10, 2024.

 Despite a decade-long path riddled with rejection, optimism for a US-listed spot Bitcoin ETF has returned in the wake of several prominent developments, most notably Grayscale’s lawsuit versus the SEC and the announcement of BlackRock’s spot ETF filing.
 The improvement in sentiment is palpable and can be proxied by observing the discount on Grayscale’s GBTC shares, which narrowed by 6.4% and 5.1% during the one-day periods encompassing these events.
 Additionally, the discount continued to narrow in the days after BlackRock’s announcement after other asset managers quickly followed suit, including Bitwise, who had stated that there was “no path forward” just a few months earlier.
 Lastly, sentiment was further bolstered by the recent approval of a leveraged Bitcoin Futures ETF that highlights the SEC’s growing comfort with Bitcoin-based products.
 While optimism has clearly returned alongside a real improvement in the prospect of approval, the path ahead remains uncertain.
 Even the most optimistic ETF analysts peg the chance of approval at just ~50% by year-end.
 And with GBTC’s discount still at ~27%, the market is far more skeptical about GBTC’s near-term chances of approval.
 Nevertheless, this year’s developments certainly add credence to the view that a US-listed spot Bitcoin ETF is only a matter of time.